 Coalition against Major Diseases

 In 2014, we joined the Coalition against Major Diseases – a group of 40 universities, charities and pharmaceutical companies from across the world.
 The aim of this partnership is to share knowledge and expertise to develop tools and methods to improve the quality of clinical trials into Alzheimer’s and Parkinson’s.
-You can read our blog about why we’re proud to be involved.

 UK Health Forum

 We’re pleased to be members of the UK Health Forum, working with other charities and organisations across the UK to help in the prevention of diseases like heart disease, obesity, stroke and dementia.
 Using the latest evidence, the UK Health Forum influences policy and develops programmes of work aiming to help people stay healthier for longer.
-You can read more on our blog.

 International Alzheimer’s disease Research Funder Consortium

-We co-lead this group of 20 dementia research funding bodies, alongside US-based National Institute for Aging and the Alzheimer’s Association.
+We co-lead this group of 20 dementia research funding bodies, alongside US-based National Institute for Ageing and the Alzheimer’s Association.
 The Consortium comes together to identify areas of common interest and gaps in knowledge and innovation, so that we can bridge these gaps through collaboration.
 This is an excellent opportunity for us to help shape the global research landscape and ensure that vital efforts aren’t being duplicated.

 Neurodegeneration Medicines Acceleration Programme (Neuro-MAP)